-- No cigarettes, e-cigarettes, matches, illegal substances or dangerous weapons are allowed in school. - No student may leave the school premises without permission. - Holidays are not authorised during term time, except in exceptional circumstances. - Lost or damaged books or items of equipment must be paid for. - The Piggott School is committed to equal opportunities with regards to respect, development, achieving potential and exercising choice.
+- No cigarettes, e-cigarettes, matches, illegal substances or dangerous weapons are allowed in school. - No student may leave the school premises without permission. - Holidays are not authorised during term time, except in exceptional circumstances.

-The school aims to provide a safe environment free from racism, sexual and religious intolerance and bullying in order to create an atmosphere that is ideal for learning and contentment.
+- Lost or damaged books or items of equipment must be paid for. - The Piggott School is committed to equal opportunities with regards to respect, development, achieving potential and exercising choice. - The school aims to provide a safe environment free from racism, sexual and religious intolerance and bullying in order to create an atmosphere that is ideal for learning and contentment.

-Where a student is clearly failing to behave in an acceptable way appropriate support will be given.
-If conduct remains below expectations a formal warning will be given, and parents will be informed.
+Where a student is clearly failing to behave in an acceptable way, a formal warning will be given.
+If the warning is not heeded, parents will be informed.
 Parents will then be invited to school to discuss the situation and, as a last resort, alternative opportunities outside The Piggott School will need to be explored.